 h) may include a KNRP ID if the initiating UE has an existing KNRP for the target UE; and

-i) shall include its UE PC5 unicast signalling security policy.
+i) shall include its UE A2X PC5 unicast signalling security policy set to the NR-PC5 unicast signalling security policy.
 In the case where the different A2X services are mapped to the different PC5 unicast signalling security policies, when the initiating UE intends to establish a single unicast link that can be used for more than one A2X service, each of the signalling security polices of those A2X services shall be compatible, e.g. "signalling integrity protection not needed" and "signalling integrity protection required" are not compatible.

 After the A2X DIRECT LINK ESTABLISHMENT REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with: